subrotoice/sass/README.md

 }

 ```
-**Mixin: is a way to buind some code with/without class name + CSS Property that will going repeatedly be used.
+**Mixin: is a way to buind some code with/without class name + CSS Property, that will going repeatedly be used.
 Like PHP include, but only style not total file like import.
 Mixins are included by @include directive which takes Name  and Optionally arguments**

 ```
 @mixin large-text {